Serious Youth Violence

-What resulted from this work on developing the plan was a large amount of evidence providing useful insight on:
+A large amount of evidence resulted from this work to develop the plan, providing useful insight on:

-- What organisations feel needs to be done; and
+- What organisations feel still needs to be done.

-- In what ways they need to work with other partners to do this
+- How they can work with other partners to achieve the project aims.

-It also helped show a shift in looking at SYV as a public health issue as well as a crime and order issue.
+The work also highlighted a shift in perspective towards viewing SYV as a public health issue as well as a crime and order issue.
 Following this work, Paul and Sian began the Sport Unite project with the GLA.

 Local Trust Learning Cluster

-Paul and Sian throughout 2018 and into early 2019 were commissioned by Local Trust to run a series of learning events called Local Trust Address Youth Exploitation and Violence Cluster.
+Throughout 2018 and into early 2019, Paul and Sian were commissioned by Local Trust to run a series of learning events called the Local Trust Address Youth Exploitation and Violence Cluster.

-Paul and Sian are experienced facilitators for Local Trust events and other community organisations as well as Big Local reps for Local Trust.
-For these series of learning events Paul and Sian applied their knowledge and understanding of serious youth violence (SYV).
+Paul and Sian are experienced facilitators for Local Trust events and other community organisations as well as being Big Local reps for Local Trust.
+For this series of learning events Paul and Sian applied their knowledge and understanding of SYV.

-The aims of the Learning Cluster were to encourage and support participants to test ideas, draw on the skills and experience of others, and develop networks and support structures around serious youth exploitation and violence.
-The guiding principle for the Learning Cluster was that it was action-learning based.
-This was to enable participants to increase their confidence and feel more equipped to address complicated issues around youth exploitation and violence in their areas.
+The aims of the learning cluster were to encourage and support participants to test ideas, draw on the skills and experience of others, and develop networks and support structures around serious youth exploitation and violence.
+The guiding principle for the learning cluster was action-learning based; This enabled participants to increase their confidence and feel more equipped to address complicated issues around youth exploitation and violence in their areas.